 Here are three more ways health care is being personalized:

 - Rapidly expanding virtual care – Virtual care, also called telehealth, has moved beyond delivering care to those who are sick to helping detect and avoid illness with preventive care.
-These online options, including virtual-first plans, are proving to be a more popular, convenient and effective way for many people to access care.
+These online options are proving to be a more popular, convenient and effective way for many people to access care.

 - Additional help to avoid surprise bills – Integrated technology is helping flag issues that, in the past, may have resulted in surprise bills.
 Real-time cost estimates and price-comparison tools that include member-specific information are helping increase transparency and avoid unexpected charges.
 In the event of a surprise bill, some health plans offer access to resolution support to help negotiate on behalf of members with hospitals and care providers.
 If you receive a surprise bill, call the number on the back of your insurance ID card to alert your insurer and check on assistance.